CBM Book & Production Partner Broadcast Drama Project

 Annie’s recollections prompted others to make contact, and this tiny corner of Yorkshire history soon returned to life.

 Detailed reading of the diary illustrated a trail of former head teaching staff who came and went in great numbers.
-The origin of this was most young male teachers having been sent to fight in France during 1914, causing an acute shortage of qualified female teaching staff.
+The origin of this was most young male teachers having been sent to fight in France during 1914, causing an acute shortage of qualified teaching staff.

 Within the school’s enclosed environs was built a small chapel.
 Both chapel and school are today redeveloped to beautiful exclusive homes.

 Descending stairs from what are now bedrooms set high in the former chapel’s rafters, I asked its owners if they had heard any ghostly sounds of children playing?
 Perhaps the echo of voices in the night?
-The reply was a definitive no!
+Their reply was a definitive no!

 However, reference was made to a huge tree which still stood just outside an elongated stained glass window.
 The tree would seemingly whisper to them as gusting winds funnelled through the Wharfedale valley, and the tree’s branches.

-A Weeping Willow tree was centrepiece of the former playground and often referenced in the school’s diary/logbook.
+A Weeping Willow tree was centrepiece of the former playground and often referenced in the school’s diary.
 One such entry recorded the tragic accidental death of a young lad who had fallen from the tree while playing.

 By use of factual dates, events and characters taken from the diary, a dedicated Head Teacher for the entire period the school was open was created and scripted.